Riding horse (horse show)

-The riding horse is a type of show horse in the UK.
+The riding horse is a size class and type of show horse in the UK.
 Riding horses can be any breed, but are generally warmbloods or Thoroughbred crosses.

 The breeding and showing of riding horses is overseen by the British Show Horse Association.

 Showing the riding horse

-The ideal riding horse should be somewhere between a hack and a hunter and should show quality, substance, good bone, correct conformation, presence and true action.
+The riding horse is considered to combine the characteristics of the hack and a hunter types.

 Division of classes

 Riding horses are divided into two sections: